 NCURA Region III’s Research Administration Mentoring Program (R3RAMP) will provide opportunities for selected members of NCURA’s Region III to gain career-enhancing skills and experiences that will build upon the knowledge of current and emerging leaders in the field of Research Administration (RA).
 The program will engage the scholars in an exploration of leadership in NCURA at both the regional and national level as well as the research administration profession.
 Under the guidance of an experienced RA leader (mentor), the mentee will enhance their leadership skills and research administration knowledge through mentorship, engagement with their peers at other institutions, and volunteer activities.
 Participants will learn about NCURA’s structure and leadership, address both individual and field-wide issues in research administration, examine their own leadership strengths and challenges, and immerse themselves in a project and curriculum through a variety of methods focused on enhancing their overall performance.
 Through knowledge acquisition, professional skill development, and constructive feedback, NCURA Region III R3RAMP hopes to elevate the leadership skills, behaviors, competencies, and daily practices of our talented NCURA Region III Research Administrators.

-The deadline for applications is June 8, 2018.
-The program will run from July 1, 2018 through April 30, 2019.
+The application window for 2020 is now closed.
+The 2020 program will run from August 3, 2020 through April 30, 2021.

-Mentees – Participants will be encouraged to interact with their fellow cohorts during the program, through online discussions or other activities.
+Participants will be encouraged to interact with their fellow cohorts during the program, through online discussions or other activities.
 In addition to developing the participants as proficient research administrators, this program will expand their contacts and provide them with a network of colleagues from around the region.